intesso/csstransform/README.md

 ####match
 If match is missing, it matches every selector.
 If match is provided with a String value, it will be used as contains().
 If match is a Regex, it will directly be used in the .match(regex) function.

+####exclude
+Opposite of match.
+The found selectors will be excluded from the transfomration.

 ##toString(target)